Tidal heating in detached double white dwarf binaries: Application to Galactic white dwarf binaries

 With the initial rotation frequencies $\Omega_1$ and $\mathcal{F}$ listed in Table~\ref{tab:heatingmodel}, we now model the future evolution of the three primaries in J2029, J0538, J2243 until they are no longer detached, i.e. from present day until Roche contact.
 In Section~\ref{sec:tides} we determined that all three are in the temperature evolution regime dominated by tidal heating (Table~\ref{tab:timescales}, Figure~\ref{fig:timescale-ratio}), with $\tau_\mathrm{TH}$ between 5 and 500 times faster than $\tau_\mathrm{cool}$.
 We therefore neglect any cooling in the temperature evolution and only use the temperature increase via Equation~(\ref{eq:dT1dt2}).
 All three have the same primary mass $m_1=0.32~M_\odot$, but J0538 has the most massive companion $m_2=0.45~M_\odot$. \\

-We solve Equations~(\ref{eq:dfdtGW}) and (\ref{eq:dfdtTD3}) for $f$, Equation~(\ref{eq:AMev2}) for $\Omega_1$ and Equation~(\ref{eq:dT1dt}) using Mathematica's ``stiffness switching'' method for numerically solving ODEs to model each binary's frequency and temperature increase.
+We solve Equations~(\ref{eq:dfdtGW}) and (\ref{eq:dfdtTD3}) for $f$, Equation~(\ref{eq:AMev2}) for $\Omega_1$ {and Equation~(\ref{eq:dT1dt}) to model each binary's frequency and temperature $T_1$ increase.
+We use Mathematica's ``StiffnessSwitching'' method for numerically solving ODEs.
+This automatically determines whether the system is stiff by ``StiffnessTest'', and switches between two extrapolation methods accordingly}\footnote[3]{These are the explicit modified midpoint (with Gragg smoothing) when stiff and linear implicit Euler when nonstiff.}.
 We do this for J2243 (yellow), J2029 (indigo) and J0538 (pink), shown in Figure~\ref{fig:3-panel}.

 Curves terminate at Roche contact, which is shown by the infinity markers.
 For the system parameters and initial conditions (starting at the left) of each curve, we take the present day $T_1$ (Table~\ref{tab:timescales}), frequency $f$ and component mass $m_2$ from Table~\ref{tab:binaries}, and the initial $\Omega_1(0)$ and structure constant shown in Table~\ref{tab:heatingmodel}.
 For reference, we show a scale for the luminosity in solar units $L_\odot$ in the vertical axis on the right. \\